Who should read this

 What you need to know

-The likely effective date of the draft bill being passed into law is October 2018 allowing for a six month timeframe for affected companies to become compliant.
+With the bill now proceeding to the House, the likely effective date for being passed into law is early 2019 allowing for a six month timeframe for affected companies to become compliant.
 Failure to comply will be an offence, subject to a maximum penalty of $200,000 for individuals and $1million for corporations.

 What you need to do